Furor erupts around Indian PM Modi's app over alleged data sharing

-MUMBAI (Reuters) - Allegations that Indian Prime Minister Narendra Modi's official mobile applicatihere.narendramodiapp&hl=en was sending personal user data to a third party without their consent caused a furor on social media in India and drew criticism from the leader of the main opposition party on Sunday.
+MUMBAI (Reuters) - Allegations that Indian Prime Minister Narendra Modi’s official mobile application was sending personal user data to a third party without their consent caused a furor on social media in India and drew criticism from the leader of the main opposition party on Sunday.

 Modi's ruling Bharatiya Janata Party denied here the allegations and said the data was being used only for analytics to offer all users the "most contextual content".